arangodb/docs/3.10/deployment-oneshard.md

 {% include hint-ee-arangograph.md feature="The OneShard option" %}

-The OneShard option for ArangoDB clusters restricts databases to a single shard and places them on one DB-Server node.
+The OneShard option for ArangoDB clusters restricts all collections of a database to a single shard and places them on one DB-Server node.
 This way, whole queries can be pushed to and executed on that server, massively reducing cluster-internal communication.
 The Coordinator only gets back the final result.

 Queries are always limited to a single database, and with the data of a whole database on a single node, the OneShard option allows running transactions with